couchbaselabs/jepsen.couchbase/README.md

 addresses.
 Otherwise you can use the script provision.sh that automatically start suitable vagrants and create the corresponding file.

+#### Configuring memory

+The JVM starting heap size and maximum heap size is set to 32GB by default to prevent garbage collection pauses, this can be configured in project.clj based on available memory on the given system.
+Note that a test run may crash if the memory requirements of a particular test exceeds the maximum heap size.

 #### Getting started / Running a simple test

 The provision script can be used to automatically start suitable VMs.